-(1) This section applies if the chief executive reasonably believes a domestic violence order may have been made against a relevant person.
+(1) This section applies if the chief executive reasonably believes a domestic violence order may have been made, or police protection notice may have been issued, against a relevant person.

-- (2) The chief executive may ask the police commissioner for domestic violence information about the relevant person. - (3) The police commissioner must comply with a request under subsection (2) by- - (a) giving the chief executive the domestic violence information that exists about the relevant person; or - (b) telling the chief executive there is no domestic violence information about the relevant person. - (4) If there is domestic violence information about the person, the chief executive may ask the police commissioner for a brief description of the circumstances of a domestic violence order mentioned in the domestic violence information. - (5) The police commissioner must comply with a request under subsection (4). - (6) If the chief executive no longer needs the information requested- - (a) the chief executive must tell the police commissioner the information is no longer needed; and - (b) the police commissioner's obligation to comply with the chief executive's request ends.
+- (2) The chief executive may ask the police commissioner for domestic violence information about the relevant person. - (3) The police commissioner must comply with a request under subsection (2) by- - (a) giving the chief executive the domestic violence information that exists about the relevant person; or - (b) telling the chief executive there is no domestic violence information about the relevant person. - (4) If there is domestic violence information about the person, the chief executive may ask the police commissioner for a brief description of the circumstances of a domestic violence order or police protection notice mentioned in the domestic violence information. - (5) The police commissioner must comply with a request under subsection (4). - (6) If the chief executive no longer needs the information requested- - (a) the chief executive must tell the police commissioner the information is no longer needed; and - (b) the police commissioner's obligation to comply with the chief executive's request ends.